DrewNF/Build-Deep-Learning-Env-with-Tensorflow-Python-OpenCV/README.md

 # Build Deep Learning Env with Tensorflow Python OpenCV
-(Version 0.1, Last Update 24/05/2016)
+(Version 0.1, Last Update 14/06/2016)

-Tutorial on how to build your own research envirorment for Deep Learning with OpenCV, Python, Tensorfow on Linux Machine.
+Tutorial on how to build your own research envirorment for Deep Learning with OpenCV, Python, Tensorfow on Linux Machine and MacintoshOSX.
 This Repository try to be a clear summary of the many guides you can find online (I will link in Referencies all the guides, I used to compose this Repository-Tutorial)

 The Project follow the below **index**: